grishavanika/async_api_styles/async_api_styles.md

-returns false, the compiler switches current coroutine state to "suspended" and invokes awaiter's `await_suspend(std::coroutine_handle<> coro)` customization point which allows to remember current coroutine `coro` handle to call `.resume()` later, once operation is done.
+returns false, the compiler switches current coroutine state to "suspended" and invokes awaiter's `await_suspend(std::coroutine_handle<> coro)` customization point which allows to remember current coroutine `coro` handle that goes to suspend state, to call `.resume()` later, once operation is done.
 Once coroutine is resumed, compiler asks for a value from last awaiter responsible for suspend.

 In short, we can have `Co_CurlAsync` awaiter that tells that (1) operation is not ready yet (2) on suspend, resumes coroutine immediately and (3) returns